 We all have a personality and we carry it with us wherever we go.
 In fact it's our permanent companion.
 So it's so worthwhile to get to know something about it in all aspects of our lives.
 Of course, being part of a process which helps others do the same is endlessly rewarding.
-Those who know about psychological type certainly have a gift to share, and there is no better place to start than with the young people in our world.
+Those who know about psychological type certainly have a gift to share.

-I hope that you find The Personality Puzzle Type for Teens provides many opportunities for you to create meaningful conversations in whatever capacity you choose to use it.
+I hope that you find The Personality Puzzle provides many opportunities for you to create meaningful conversations in whatever capacity you choose to use it.
 When used well and wisely I believe it can make the world of difference.